falkyre/nhl-led-scoreboard/src/README-pi5-launcher.md

 Ensure you have the following installed (these are included in `requirements-pi5.txt`):

 *   **Python 3**
+*   **Python 3 virtual environment**: To isolate dependencies.
 *   **Adafruit-Blinka-Raspberry-Pi5-Piomatter**: The hardware driver for Pi 5.
 *   **RGBMatrixEmulator**: The matrix emulation layer.
 *   **NumPy**: For efficient frame buffer manipulation.
 *   **Adafruit-Blinka**: CircuitPython hardware compatibility layer.
+*   **OS Packages**: Packages that the nhl-led-scoreboard depends on.
+These are included in `apt-requirements` and can be installed using the `scripts/sbtools/aptfile` script.

+> [!IMPORTANT]
+> Do **NOT** install the `rpi-rgb-led-matrix` library.
+It is not compatible with the Raspberry Pi 5.
+Do not run the `scripts/install.sh` script.
+It will install the `rpi-rgb-led-matrix` library.
+An new install.sh will be created for the Pi5 at a future time.

+To install the required dependencies, run in your virtual environment:

 ```bash
 pip3 install -r requirements-pi5.txt